 Why are vaccines important?

-To keep kids safe and healthy, parents should not delay their children’s vaccinations in order to keep them safe and healthy.
+To keep kids safe and healthy, parents should not delay any childhood vaccinations.
 Through vaccines, parents have the power to protect kids against serious diseases like influenza, measles, whooping cough and cancers caused by HPV.

-Vaccines don’t just keep you safe—they protect everyone you come in contact with, including those who cannot be vaccinated.
-Make an appointment today to get a flu shot for your kids and yourself.
+Vaccines don’t just keep you safe — they protect everyone you come in contact with, including those who cannot be vaccinated.
+Get your flu shot now for the upcoming flu season!